Using code-server with Multiple Users

 Running Multiple Docker Containers with code-server

 A common approach we’ve seen is to have one machine run multiple Docker containers each with their own code-server instance.
-We use this approach for dev.coder.com but use coder/coder to orchestrate it.
+We use this approach for dev.coder.com but use Coder to orchestrate it.
 This is similar to the previous approach except the Docker containers run in isolation.
 That means no file conflicts.
 Here’s a diagram with more details:

 Pros